simeononsecurity/simeononsecurity.ch/content/articles/dos-and-donts-for-hardening-linux/index.en.md

 sestatus
 ```

-If SELinux is not installed, you can install it using the following command:
+If SELinux isn't installed, you can install it using the following command:

 ```bash
 sudo yum install selinux-policy selinux-policy-targeted